 If you want to create the impression of stone, you can find sand finish plaster for your projects.

 Tools Needed for Applying Lime Plaster

-When you go to your home improvement store, you’ll see a lot of plastering tools and trowel option.
+When you go to your home improvement store, you'll see many plastering tools and trowel options.
 But, for applying a single coat of lime plaster, you only need a few common plastering tools.